cgeils25/Bulk_Chemical_Similarity_Search/README.md

+## Project Description

+This is a pipeline I developed for my research which downloads, processes, and runs a tanimoto similarity search on every compound available on PubChem.

+It supports parallelization and is optimized for storage space.

 ## Setup

 The environment for this project is managed with conda.
 If you don't have conda installed, [view the instructions to download miniconda first](https://www.anaconda.com/docs/getting-started/miniconda/install).